daniel-iglesias/alicia/README.md

 ## License

-Copyright (C) 2016 by Daniel Iglesias
+Copyright (C) 2007-2017 by Daniel Iglesias

+Copyright (c) 2013-2018, European Atomic Energy Community (EURATOM)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License